 Beginners can can hit the easy lower slopes, those with more experience can try the runs in Igls, and advanced carvers can choose from the eight ski areas, all connected by a free bus!

 As a cool (pun!) side trip, you might want to check out Mer de Glace (Ice Sea), one of the biggest glaciers in Europe.
 Just hop on the Montenvers rack railway for unforgatable views of the ice.
+It’s not very far from Hunter Chalets, which come off highly recommended to sojourners for the best accomodation.

 This one is for the beginners and the budget-minded.
 Borovets is a ski resort in Southwest Bulgaria, on the Rila mountain range.
 Prices are much cheaper than you’ll find in any of the main European hotspots, but the mountain is beautiful, and the skiing is great for beginners and intermediates!
 Beginners can take on of the two chairlifts for some of the easier runs, while those with more experience will want to take the Gondola to the larger area with long intermediate and expert runs.